3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

 .. note::

-  During the configuration process, the Control Panel can be used without a Rosbridge server, but the autocompletion for topics and the operation tab will not be available.
+  During the configuration process, the Control Panel can be used without a Rosbridge server, but the autocompletion for topics, the operation tab and some diagnostic tools will not be available.

 .. _control_panel_config:

 Supervisor Configuration
 ========================

 The Supervisor's configurable fields are available through a series of pages in the Control Panel.
 Each of the following sections corresponds to a tab in the Control Panel.
 The tabs are:

 The **Save** button on each page of the Control Panel should be pressed to record the current page in the *supervisor.yaml* file before moving on to another page.